SandunMunasinghe20/job-portal-springboot-react/README.md

 - Designed clean RESTful APIs with proper separation of concerns
 - Normalized schema for user-job-application relationships
 - Maintained secure upload storage for resumes and images
+- Implemented Continuous Integration (CI) using GitHub Actions to automate backend builds,  tests, and frontend linting

 ---